PennyLaneAI/qml/datasets_intro.rst

     :width: 25%
     :target: javascript:void(0);

-#. **A lesson from the success of machine learning:** availability of multi-scale, high-quality accessible datasets for training and benchmarking acts as a catalyst for the development of new algorithms and improvement of older ones.
+#. **A lesson from the success of machine learning:** easily-accessible, high-quality datasets catalyze the development of new algorithms and improvement of older ones.
 #. **Challenge of achieving quantum advantage:** learning from quantum data is more intuitive for quantum computers, leading to an ideal candidate for quantum computational advantage.
 #. **Never-ending quest for useful research:** readily available data reduces the work required for collaboration between different disciplines, fostering advancements in algorithmic techniques.